Tweet about shop's forgotten anniversary surprises owner

-FRESNO, California --This story is about the power of human kindness and the power of social media used for good.
+FRESNO, California --A community rallied around a local store owner after no one showed up to his store's anniversary, and it was all thanks to a woman on Twitter.

-Dave High marked 35 years in business at his Northwest Fresno store Wednesday.
-Thirty-five years is a pretty significant anniversary, so Dave had cupcakes and drinks for folks who came by.
+Dave High marked 35 years in business at Sunrise Health Foods in Fresno, California, Wednesday, offering cupcakes and drinks for folks who came by.

-But nobody came until Kayla Jackson and her husband walked in.

-It turned into a day that Dave High will never forget.
-Customers have been coming through the doors non-stop, Dave's son Richard has barely gotten a break from all the phone calls.
+But nobody came, until Kayla Jackson and her husband walked in.
+It then turned into a day that High will never forget, with customers coming through the doors non-stop.

-When our Action News crew arrived at Sunrise Health Foods on Thursday, Dave's son, Richard was just getting off the phone with another caller.

-All of the commotion started the night before when a woman named, Kayla came to visit the store to chat with Dave.
+Calls came in from Colorado, Mexico and Hawaii, and all of the commotion started after Jackson and High chatted.

-Kayla said, "We were just talking to him, and he was just saying it was his 35th anniversary, and how he didn't expect it to be this slow, and he was kind of sad that no one had come in yet."
+"We were just talking to him, and he was just saying it was his 35th anniversary and how he didn't expect it to be this slow," Jackson said.
+"And he was kind of sad that no one had come in yet."

-So Kayla did the only thing she knew to do.
-She took to Twitter and sent out the following message, "This is Dave, he owns Sunrise Health.
+So she took to Twitter and sent out the following message, "This is Dave, he owns Sunrise Health.
 Today is his 35th anniversary, and he was expecting people to come in, and no one showed up.
 I just got here, and he brought everything out to celebrate.
 Can we get him some recognition?"

 This is Dave.
 He owns Sunrise Health in Fresno, Ca. Today is his stores 35th anniversary and he was expecting people to come in.
 He bought cupcakes, soda & decorations and NO ONE showed up.
 I just got here and he brought everything out to celebrate.
 Can we get him so recongnition pic.twitter.com/MOSevdzqZE— kayla (@kaylaaa_jackson) July 26, 2018

-But that wasn't all, Kayla tweeted a few more pictures, and then, she posted the store's phone number and said, "Call him and make his day!"
+But that wasn't all.
+She also tweeted a few more pictures, and then, the store's phone number.

 Update: Dave is so happy we had some friends come over to the shop 💕😭 we are having cupcakes and smelling Essential Oils 🙌🏻🙌🏻👏🏻👏🏻 pic.twitter.com/GhjOWyEBoh— kayla (@kaylaaa_jackson) July 26, 2018